Bridgetek/IDM2040-21R/source/smart_home_control_hub_app/README.md

 # Overview

-RoomConsole is a software package created by EVE Screen Designer (ESD), specifically designed for the IDM2040-21R platform.
+**Smart home control hub app** is a software package created by EVE Screen Designer (ESD), specifically designed for the IDM2040-21R platform.

 # Folder introduction
 ```